6 raspberry companion plants and what you should avoid

 Chives thrive in well-drained, fertile soil enriched with compost, they embody adaptability and finesse.
 Adequate moisture and sunlight support lush growth and abundant foliage.
 Chives extend general benefits to neighboring plants by repelling pests and attracting beneficial insects, enhancing overall garden biodiversity.

-Planting these plants next to raspberry have huge negative effects on the development of your plant.
+Planting these plants next to raspberry has a huge negative effect on the development of your plant.
 Growing enemy plants can appeal detrimental insects, change the taste of the grown plant and even consuming all of the nutrients and water from your raspberry.
 Because of these negative effects, we don’t recomment growing the plants below next to your raspberry.

 Eggplant